 OpenStreetMap is the largest open geographic database in the world, the data infrastructure for multitudes of mapping projects around the globe.
 Your donation to the OpenStreetMap Foundation will cover our core operational expenses in supporting the OpenStreetMap project: hardware costs, legal fees, administrative assistant and other expenses of our working groups and administration.

 We currently run extremely lean for an operation for a project the size and importance of OpenStreetMap.
-The OpenStreetMap Foundation relies on revenue from individual and corporate membership dues, profits generated by the annual State of the Map conferences, and past donation drives (thank you so much for the support last year -- GBP 60,000 for updating our server infrastructure).
+The OpenStreetMap Foundation relies on revenue from individual and corporate membership dues, profits generated by the annual State of the Map conferences, and donations.
 We must keep our income sources diversified, as these vary from year to year, but our modest needs stay the same.
 For this, we need your support.

 Thank you for considering donating to OpenStreetMap!
 We are truly grateful for donations of any amount.
 Whether you can give €100 or €5, please know that your donation will go directly towards keeping OpenStreetMap strong, stable and independent.
 Thank you!